Download a PDF of the complete table: Arria-Formula Meetings

 Note 507 (2006) on Council working methods similarly states in its paragraph 54 that “[t]he members of the Security Council intend to utilise ‘Arria-formula’ meetings as a flexible and informal forum for enhancing their deliberations.
 To that end, members of the Security Council may invite on an informal basis any Member State, relevant organization or individual to participate in ‘Arria-formula’ informal meetings.
 The members of the Security Council agree to consider using such meetings to enhance their contact with civil society and NGOs, including local NGOs suggested by United Nations field offices.
 The members of the Security Council encourage the introduction of such measures as lengthening lead times, defining topics that participants might address and permitting their participation by video teleconference.”
 The same language was reproduced in paragraph 65 of note 507 (2010) and restated in paragraph 98 of the 2017 version of the working methods compendium.

 Over the years, the frequency of Arria-formula meetings has varied.
 In the 1990s and early 2000s, Arria-formula meetings were quite frequent, peaking at 20 in 1996.
 In 2003 the number of meetings dropped to just four, and for the next several years oscillated between five and nine.
 In 2010 there were two such meetings and in 2011 just one.
 The next year, however, saw a climb to ten Arria-formula meetings, followed by a drop to six meetings in 2013.
 Six meetings were held in 2014.
-In 2015 there were 17 Arria-formula meetings, in 2016 there were 12, in 2017 there were 17, and in 2018 there was an all-time high of 21 meetings.
+In 2015 there were 17 Arria-formula meetings, in 2016 there were 12, in 2017 there were 17, in 2018 there were 21, and in 2019 there was an all-time high of 22 meetings.

 The purpose of calling for Arria-formula meetings has also evolved over the years.
 In its early years, meetings with visiting high-level officials, representatives of international organisations and high-level UN officials accounted for the bulk of the meetings.
 These declined as the Council developed or used other meeting formats to meet with high-level officials, such as the High Commissioner for Refugees, the UN Humanitarian Coordinator, the prosecutors and presidents of ad-hoc criminal tribunals or leaders of international and regional organisations.